 Lisa DiFebo was born in Wilmington, Delaware, where her father owned a restaurant.
-Watching him make the red sauce, experiencing the sights, smells, and sounds of the kitchen, greatly influenced her.
-Her uncle Philip owns a fish market & restaurant.
+Watching his red sauce, experiencing the sights, smells, and sounds of the kitchen, greatly influenced her.
+Her Uncle Philip also owns a fish market & restaurant.
 Before she was old enough, she was working there… learning and absorbing all things seafood.
 Lisa relocated to the Bethany/Rehoboth area in 1987.
 After working in various local restaurants, her love of cooking and entertaining influenced Lisa to open up a place of her own.
 She bought an old beach house in Bethany and turned it into a small deli.
-Serving the best breakfast in town (Big Bob’s specialty).
-Lisa convinced her parents to make the permanent move down to the beach from Wilmington.
-In addition to sandwiches, she served favorites from her family’s traditional Italian repertoire…thusly DiFebo’s Café & Deli was born and became an immediate success.
+Serving the best breakfast in town (Big Bob’s Specialty).
+Finally, Lisa convinced her parents to make the permanent move down to the beach from Wilmington and began serving her family’s traditional Italian repertoire…thusly DiFebo’s Café & Deli was born and became an immediate success.

 Jeff Osias was born & raised in New York.
 He went to college in Boston where he was introduced to the restaurant business.
-After years working literally around the country in places like New York, New Jersey, Massachusetts, Hawaii and Florida, Jeff then traveled and did stints in Japan, Southeast Asia & Europe, which influenced his cooking and broadened his pool of ingredients.
-After his travels, Jeff wound up back in New York and was accepted into the Culinary Institute of America.
+After years working literally around the country in places like New York, New Jersey, Massachusetts, Hawaii, and Florida; Jeff then traveled and did stints in Japan, Southeast Asia & Europe.
+These experiences all influenced his cooking and broadened his pool of ingredients.
+After his travels, Jeff ventured back to New York and was accepted into the Culinary Institute of America.
 He brought his considerable experience to Delaware in 1991 and helped infuse it into DiFebo’s Café & Deli.

 Charlotte and Bob DiFebo are the backbone of the restaurant.
-Bob’s prowess as a chef, his flavors and classic techniques are handed down to him from his mother and ancestors.
-Charlotte’s keen eye and savvy business sense have kept things fresh, together and always moving forward.
+Bob’s prowess as a chef, his flavors and classic techniques are handed down to him from his Mother and ancestors.
+Charlotte’s keen eye and savvy business sense has kept things fresh, organized, and always moving in the right direction.